BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 1. Create a new service, `ServiceC`, that services A and B depend on, instead of depending on one another.
 Move the method or methods needed into `ServiceC`, and update your code accordingly.
 2. Register either `ServiceA` or `ServiceB` as a lazy service.
 There are a few ways to do this; one is to use this NuGet package: https://github.com/servicetitan/lazy-proxy-autofac
    * When registering services as lazy services, you'll have to manually register them; you can't use `[AutoRegister]` for quick registration.
-   * This should be considered a last resort.
-Usually when two services come to depend on one another, it's a result of the services having poorly-defined scopes/responsibilities.

 #### Advanced Services Configuration: Service Lifetime Events